-Unfortunately, this is likely when the teacher first realizes there is a problem.
-Even more unfortunate, teachers are likely to respond in a strict manner about these behaviors.
+Unfortunately, this might be when the adults in the room realize there is a problem.
+Even more unfortunate, they might respond with consequences or anger.
 Look at that, a power struggle is born.

 At this stage, you are looking for any signs of re-engagement.
-It doesn’t have to be perfect.
-Reinforce movements in the right direction.
+It doesn't have to be perfect.
+Praise any moves in the right direction.

 This absolutely does not mean that there is not a discussion or consequence at some point.
 Just not in the middle of the acceleration phase and in front of an audience.

 Well, things have gotten to a crisis point.
 During this phase, constantly be aware that the student is in flight or fight mode.
 Their ability to process and make good decisions is limited.
-They are out of control and you have to help them get back in control.
-That does not mean demanding compliance.
+They are out of control and they need help to handle things.

-When talking to the student, be a broken record and don’t process anything.
-All the focus is on getting them calm.
+- When talking to the student, don't process anything.
+Be a broken record, focusing on getting them calm.